PyChina/weekly/content/Issue/issue-392.md

 - [Black 19.10b0 发布](https://pycoders.com/link/2771/web)
     + GITHUB.COM/PSF

-I’ve been using Black to automatically format most of my Python code since it came out last year, and it’s been an incredibly helpful tool.
+I've been using Black to automatically format most of my Python code since it came out last year, and it's been an incredibly helpful tool.
 Stable release coming soon.
 More about how to use Black here.

 (`是也乎:`